solo-io/supergloo/docs/content/guides/_index.md

 The core components, including reviews-v1 and reviews-v2, are deployed to the management plane cluster, while `reviews-v3` is deployed on the remote cluster.

-Deploy part of the bookinfo application to the `management-plane-context` cluster:
+Deploy part of the bookinfo application to the `management-cluster-context` cluster:

 {{% notice note %}}
-Be sure to switch the `kubeconfig` context to the `management-plane-context`
+Be sure to switch the `kubeconfig` context to the `management-cluster-context`
 {{% /notice %}}

 ```shell